MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-manage-payables.md

 | Apply vendor payments to unpaid purchase invoices manually. |[Reconcile Vendor Payments with the Payment Journal or from Vendor Ledger Entries](payables-how-apply-purchase-transactions-manually.md) |
 |Ensure correct inventory valuation by assigning added item costs, such as freight, physical handling, insurance, and transportation that you incur when purchasing.|[Use Item Charges to Account for Additional Trade Costs](payables-how-assign-item-charges.md)|
 |Reimburse employees for personal expenses during business activities by making payment to their bank account.|[Record and Reimburse Employees' Expenses](finance-how-record-reimburse-employee-expenses.md)|

+## <a name="see-related-training-at-microsoft-learnlearnpathsprocess-customer-vendor-payments-dynamics-365-business-central"></a>See Related Training at [Microsoft Learn](/learn/paths/process-customer-vendor-payments-dynamics-365-business-central/)

 ## <a name="see-also"></a>See Also
 [Purchasing](purchasing-manage-purchasing.md)